russelljjarvis/teiili/docs/scripts/Tutorials.rst

 Working with pre-compiled models
 --------------------------------
-Once the pre-defined neuron and synapse models are exported to files you can choose between generating neuron/synapse models 'on the fly' or importing them from the generated files, which you can maually adapt to your needs without fiddling with the templates provided by teili.<br />
+Once the pre-defined neuron and synapse models are exported to files you can choose between generating neuron/synapse models 'on the fly' or importing them from the generated files, which you can maually adapt to your needs without fiddling with the templates provided by ``teili``.

 See an example for how to work with pre-compiled neuron and/or synapse models below.

 .. code-block:: python